-In terms of the MTREF (based on the assumptions as forecast by the MYPD2 and 3 periods), the medium term outlook for tariffs would entail overall increases for the next 5 years of 19%, 23%, 21.5%, followed by 2 more moderate years of 11.7% and 11.8%.
+In terms of the MTREF (based on the assumptions as forecast by Eskom's MYPD), the medium term outlook for tariffs would entail overall increases for the next 5 years of 13.3%, 18.7%, 18.7%, 18.9% and 19%.
 Note that these are the overall average increases, and will not be specific to all tariffs.
 It is likely that in the three higher increase years that the smaller consuming residential customers would continue to be subsidised by the higher consuming customers, with no increase in cross subsidy from the Commercial sector.
 Once we return to the lower increases in the outer 2 years, it becomes somewhat more likely that an average increase will be applied across the board.